-Avoided costs to society
+Avoided costs to state/local government

 Beekeeper analogy

 Beekeepers provide a classic example of positive externalities (sometimes called "neighborhood effects").
 The beekeeper's intention is to make money selling honey.
 Like any other business, receipts must at least cover operating costs.
 If they don't, the business shuts down.